Fairness and Incentive Compatibility via Percentage Fees: Introduction

 In contrast, in the \emph{percentage fee} model each player $i$ is charged a fraction of his value: $p_i(\overrightarrow v)\cdot v_i(f(\overrightarrow v))$.
 Thus, the profit of player $i$ in the instance $\overrightarrow v=(v_1,\ldots, v_n)$ is $v_i(f(\overrightarrow v))\cdot (1-p_i(\overrightarrow v))$.
 We are also interested in dominant strategy mechanisms in this model, but note that the definition of dominant strategy now considers the new profit model.
 That is, for each player $i$, valuations $v_i,v'_i\in \mathcal V_i$ and valuations of the other players $v_{-i}$ it holds that

+We refer to mechanisms where each player has a dominant strategy as in Equation (\ref{eq-percentage-ic}) as incentive compatible in the percentage fee model.

+We say that $f$ is \emph{implementable} (in the percentage fee model or in the traditional model) if there exists a payment function $p$ such that $(f,p)$ is an incentive compatible mechanism (in the relevant model).

-We will mainly be interested in individually rational mechanisms with no positive transfers.
-That is, for every $i$, $p_i(\cdot)$ takes values in $[0,1)$ only\footnote{We do not allow $p_i(\cdot)=1$ to rule out trivial implementations that make little economic sense, like setting $p_i(\vec v)=1$ for every player $i$ in instance $\vec{v}$.
-In this implementation the profit of all players is always $0$ (since if alternative $a$ is chosen the mechanism charges each player $i$ its full value $v_i(a)$), so pairing this payment function with any allocation function will give an incentive compatible mechanism.}.
-We stress that the players are still quasilinear as before.
+\paragraph{Individual rationality.} We will mainly be interested in individually rational mechanisms with no positive transfers.
+In the percentage-fee model, this means that for every $i$, $p_i(\cdot)$ takes values in $[0,1)$ only\footnote{We do not allow $p_i(\cdot)=1$ to rule out trivial mechanisms that make little economic sense, like setting $p_i(\vec v)=1$ for every player $i$ in instance $\vec{v}$.
+In this mechanism the profit of all players is always $0$ (since if alternative $a$ is chosen the mechanism charges each player $i$ its full value $v_i(a)$), so pairing this payment function with any allocation function will give an incentive compatible mechanism.}.
+We stress that the players still have quasilinear utilities as before.
 I.e., they want to maximize their value for the selected alternative minus the payment.
-We call this model the \emph{percentage fee} model.

-Our main focus in this paper is maximizing the Nash Social Welfare in combinatorial auctions by dominant strategy mechanisms in the percentage fee model.
+\paragraph{Nash social welfare.} Our main focus in this paper is maximizing the Nash Social Welfare in combinatorial auctions by dominant strategy mechanisms in the percentage fee model.
 In a combinatorial auction, we have a set $N$ of players ($|N|=n)$ and a set $M$ of heterogeneous items ($|M|=m$).
 Each player $i$ has a valuation function $v_i:2^M\rightarrow \mathbb R$ that gives a value for each possible subset of the items.
 We assume that each valuation function $v$ is non-decreasing and $v(\emptyset)=0$.
-One common goal is to maximize the social welfare: $\Sigma_iv_i(S_i)$.
+One common goal is to maximize the social welfare of the output allocation $(S_1,\ldots, S_n)$: $\Sigma_iv_i(S_i)$.
 In this paper, our primary focus is to maximize the Nash Social Welfare (NSW), where the NSW of an allocation $S_1,\ldots, S_n$ is the {\em geometric mean} of the valuations $(\prod_{i=1}^{n} v_i(S_i))^{1/n}$.